thoaud/woo-directhouse-ongoing-parcel-tracking/README.md

 - **Carrier Integration**: Automatic tracking links for PostNord, Instabox, Bring, Posten, and HeltHjem
 - **WP CLI Support**: Command-line interface for manual updates and status checks
 - **Responsive Design**: Works perfectly on desktop and mobile devices
+- **UTC-Accurate Dates**: Source timestamps with offsets are normalized to UTC and then shown in the site timezone
+- **Parallel Updates**: Optional parallel processing with deferred retries for better throughput
+- **Status Emojis (optional)**: Toggle to show emojis alongside statuses in timelines and tables

 ## Requirements